3/4 cup unsalted butter

 2 teaspoons vanilla extract

-3/4 cup evaporated (or fresh) milk
+3/4 cup evaporated (or fresh) milk1/3 cup plain yogurt

 1 Tablespoon baking powder